-The mountain ridge location of this cabin in the Czech Republic’s Ore Mountains has a striking silhouette, which is enhanced by its dark gray/black exterior.
-The dark building, designed by Stempel & Tesar Architects, has a good deal of character.
+The dark gray/black exterior enhances the mountain ridge location of this cabin in the Czech Republic’s Ore Mountains.
+Stempel & Tesar Architects designed the striking silhouette, which has a good deal of character.
 Depending on the weather, the home either stands out or blends in against the open sky.

 Black Urban House That’s a Little Mysterious

-Located in Zagreb Croatia, this black house is actually two homes, not one.
+Located in Zagreb Croatia, this black house is actually two modern homes, not one.
 The owners asked DVA ARHITEKTA to create one to live in and the other to rent out.
-The black facade helps unite the two buildings into one cohesive visual.
-The plentiful use of glass creates small spaces away from the street that can be used for various purposes.
-Mainly, the dramatic exterior, combined with a modern design that allows very little of the interior to be seen, helps increase interest by adding a touch of mystery to the home.
+The quality facade unites the two buildings into one cohesive visual.
+The plentiful use of glass creates small house spaces away from the street.
+Mainly, the dramatic exterior and its modern design expose very little of the interior.
+This helps increase interest by adding a touch of mystery to the home.

 Black Barn Villa

 Like a black barn plopped on the Taiwanese landscape, this black house by C3 architects and interior designer Po-Lin Chen is actually a villa for guests.
-Part cafe and part hotel, the building features a stunning matte black exterior that is punctuated by small windows arranged more like graphic elements.
+Part cafe and part hotel, the building features a stunning matte black exterior.
+The arrangement of the small windows is more like a graphic element.
 Unlike anything nearby, it will likely become a landmark because of its black exterior.

 Inexpensive Minimalist in Chile

-This house already stands out in its traditional Swiss neighborhood because of the modern, minimalist silhouette, and the addition of a black facade makes it even more so.
-This is the Schuler Villa in Neuchâtel, Switzerland, designed by andrea pelati architecte that is situated on a narrow lot.
-The dark exterior and minimal windows facing the street give it intimacy because all the large windows and living spaces are on the back, more private side of the house.
+This house already stands out in its traditional Swiss neighborhood.
+This is because of the modern, minimalist silhouette, and the addition of a dark facade makes it even more so.
+Schuler Villa in Neuchâtel, Switzerland, which sits on a narrow lot.
+Overall, the dark exterior and minimal windows facing the street give it intimacy.
+All the large windows and living spaces are on the private side of the house in back.